gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

-Developers that want to support both Firefox and Chrome have to deal with this situation and implement some kind of interoperability layer between Chrome and it derivatives and Firefox.
+Developers that want to support both Firefox and Chrome have to deal with this situation and implement some kind of interoperability layer between Chrome and and Firefox.
 Jitsi Meet is no exception of course; in the beginning it was a no-brainer to assume Plan B because that's what Chrome implements and Firefox didn't have multistream support.
 As a result most of our abstractions were built arround this assumption.

 The most substantial difference between Unified Plan and Plan B is how they represent media stream tracks.
 Unified Plan extends the standard way of